-Robert Kosowski is Associate Professor in the Finance Group of Imperial College Business School, Imperial College London.
+Robert Kosowski is Head of the Finance Department and Professor of Finance at Imperial College Business School, Imperial College London.
 He is a research fellow at the Centre for Economic Policy Research (CEPR) and an associate member of the Oxford-Man Institute of Quantitative Finance at Oxford University.
 Robert is on the editorial board of the Journal of Systematic Investing and the Journal of Alternative Investments.
 Link to CV.

 Robert Kosowski's research interests include asset management, risk management, hedge funds, mutual funds, performance measurement, business cycles, derivative trading strategies and economic forecasting.

 Robert's research has been featured in The Financial Times and The Wall Street Journal and was awarded the European Finance Association 2007 Best Paper Award, an INQUIRE UK 2008 best paper award, an INQUIRE Europe 2009/10 and 2012/13 best paper award, an INQUIRE Europe/UK 2016 prize, and the British Academy's mid-career fellowship (2011-2012).
 Robert's research has been published in top peer-reviewed finance journals such as The Journal of Finance, The Journal of Financial Economics and the Review of Financial Studies.

 Robert's book Principles of Financial Engineering (co-authored with Salih Neftci) was published in 2014.